Estate Planning Law

 2. To Protect a Divorcing Child

 If you leave a certain amount of money to your child, who then gets divorced, the ex-spouse could try to take some of the inheritance.
 When you place it in a trust, you can protect it from the ex-spouse.
-The assets you leave to your child become the property of the trust, rather than becoming marital property, as a Memphis, TN estate planning lawyer like one from Wiseman Bray Attorneys PLLC can explain.
+The assets you leave to your child become the property of the trust, rather than becoming marital property, as a Memphis, TN estate planning lawyer like one from Patterson Bray, can explain.
 While the divorcing child should be forthcoming about having the trust, it won’t go to the ex-spouse.